jadeseeker/ns-3-simulations/p4/README.md

-Propogation modeleing of a Worm on a cloded network over various topologies
+Measuring rate of propogation of a Worm on a closed network over various topologies (star, tree, dumbbell and combination of the three)